StatisticianLeboo/StatisticianLeboo.github.io/about.md

 Ian Kibet Leboo is a statistician by training having pursued a BSc. in Applied Statistics with Computing from Moi University.
 I have solid background in data analysis across various fields of research; health, agriculture and finance.
 I write blogs on [Medium](https://medium.com/@Statistician_Leboo) explaining topics and tips from the field of statistics as well as data science.
 I have had the priviledge to train in the medical field as a statistics intern for the National Public Health Laboratories, a parastatal in Kenya's Ministry of Health divison of public health, located on Kenyatta National Hospital Grounds.
+I have also worked as a research assistant for CIHEB-Kenya.

 I have been well trained in the fields of; Survey Design, Experimental Designs, Time Series Analysis, Statistical Modelling, Survival Analysis.
 Check out my [CV](/download/Ian Kibet Leboo CV.pdf)